 Azusa Pacific University works to dispel the misconception that education is designed for a select few and must fit into a particular mold.
 In fact, education can assume many different forms and is not confined to the four walls of a classroom.

 Advancement Via Individual Determination (AVID)

 Azusa Pacific University students tutor middle school and high school students in small-group tutorials.
 This elective course—specifically designed for B- and C-average students—helps them ask better questions and improve their writing skills.
-For more information, contact the Center for Academic Service-Learning and Research at (626) 815-6000, Ext.
+For more information, contact the Center for Academic Service-Learning at (626) 815-6000, Ext.
 2823.

 Azusa Reads, Writes, and Counts